Gan Ning: Battle of Jiangxia

 Sun Quan wanted to follow Gan Ning's plan, but his adviser Zhang Zhao strongly objected: "The territories in Wu have not been completely pacified yet.
 If we proceed with this campaign, I am afraid there will be chaos."
 Gan Ning rebuked Zhang Zhao: "Our lord has entrusted responsibilities to you as if you were Xiao He.
 If you can't even be confident that there won't be chaos under your watch, how can you expect to be like Xiao He?"
 Sun Quan then raised his glass to Gan Ning and said: "Xingba, I have decided to put you in charge of the campaign this year just as I offer this drink to you.
 You should strive your best to come up with a strategy to defeat Huang Zu.
 Once you have proven yourself, you won't need to take Zhang Zhao's words to heart."

 In the spring of 208, Sun Quan led his forces west to attack Huang Zu at Jiangxia Commandery (江夏郡; around present-day Xinzhou District, Wuhan, Hubei) and succeeded in defeating and capturing Huang Zu alive, as well as taking control over his troops.
 Gan Ning was placed in command of some soldiers and ordered to garrison at Dangkou (當口).

-Sometime in the late 200s to early 210s, Gan Ning were involved in a revolt orchestrased by some officials against the newly ascended Liú Zhāng, who replacing his father who has just passed away.
-Liú Zhāng sent Zhào Wěi (趙韙), a key ally of his late father, to march on the rebels and managed to suppress the rebels and forced them to flee into Jīngzhōu (荊州) in the east.
+Sometime in the late 200s to early 210s, Gan Ning were involved in a revolt orchestrated by some officials against the newly ascended Liu Zhang, whose father who had just died.
+Liu Zhang sent Zhao Wei (趙韙), a key ally of his late father, to march on the rebels and managed to suppress the rebels and forced them to flee into Jingzhou (荊州) in the east.